-Why BCG has adopted a games based assessment
+Why companies have adopted a games based assessment

 For large graduate employers there is always a difficult process of reducing the applicant pool in a fair and unbiased way.
 Employers do not want to filter out good candidates as good talent is critical to all of these businesses and filtering out candidates purely based on academic backgrounds is not a fair and accurate way of reducing the candidate pool.
 Academic grades do not take into account contributing factors such as social backgrounds, demographics, wider work experience and extra-curricular activities that all influence personality traits.